emutelab/emutelab/_posts/2020-05-01-Rothenberg.md

 will discuss his work with nightingales and underwater pond insects, explaining why human music can be enhanced by taking the sounds of the natural world seriously.

-This event is free and open to all.  <a href = "https://universityofsussex.zoom.us/meeting/register/tJIpd-qqpjgoGten8-CZjawu5JEKJNl4eG5c">Register in advance for this meeting<a>
+This event is free and open to all.
+See below for registration details.

 ![rothenberg](https://www.thewire.co.uk/img/scale/940/571/2013/04/23/David_Rothenberg_1.jpg)